Case Study | £20k Compensation For A Broken Leg

 Following the surgery, the claimant was unable to work for a six week period.
 When they returned to work, they spent another six weeks confined to lighter duties.
 As such, their broken leg compensation claim included damages for loss of earnings and the injury.
 The claimant was left with impaired movement in their foot, ankle, and knee.
 It took around 24 months after the accident for the claimant to regain full movement in the affected leg.
 At this point, they were still left with a degree of sensitivity where the bolts and nails were inserted into the leg.

 Could you claim after a football broken leg injury?
-If you’re a football player with a broken leg caused by negligence, get in touch with our team to find out your eligibility to claim.
+If you’re a football player with a broken leg caused by negligence, contact our team to find out your eligibility to claim.

 The Allegation And Establishing Liability